-For both OAEP and PSS, KMIP assumes that the Hashing Algorithm specified in the Cryptographic Parameters of the Get request is used for both the Mask Generation Function (MGF) and hashing data.
-The example above requires the server to use SHA-256 for both purposes.
+For KMIP versions prior to 1.4, KMIP assumed, for both OAEP and PSS, that the Hashing Algorithm specified in the Cryptographic Parameters of the Get request is used for both the Mask Generation Function (MGF) and hashing data.
+KMIP 1.4 introduces the Mask Generator and Mask Generator Hashing Algorithm enumerations, which allows the Mask Generation Function (MGF) and associated algorithm to be explicitly specified.
+If Mask Generator Hashing